-Dr. Alijanian and team always want you to be safe before, during and after an oral surgery procedure.
-This blog serves as an informational article that can help you make a better decision regarding marijuana prior to or after an oral surgery procedure.
+Dr. Alijanian and his team always want you to be safe before, during, and after an oral surgery procedure.
+This blog serves as an informational article that can help you make a better decision regarding marijuana use prior to or after an oral surgery procedure.

 Your oral surgeon needs to know about marijuana use before surgery.